 With private label clothing, you can increase your profit margin because you will be buying your products at the manufacturer price, instead of paying the manufacturer price plus the wholesale distributor’s commission.
 For example, if you buy a red dress from a wholesaler you may pay $20, of which $18 goes to the wholesaler and $2 goes to the actual manufacturer who made your product.
 Then, imagine you turn around sell that dress to customers for $40.
 However, if you work with a private label manufacturer and pay $10 for a red dress, $10 goes straight to the manufacturer because you've cut out middle men distributors.
 When you sell your dress for the same price of $40, your profit increases from $20 to $30.

 *Another strategy is to sell your private label clothing line to other boutiques to create a new revenue stream for yourself.

 5. Have 100% product control

 When you have a private label clothing line, you have the final say on how your product looks before you sell it to customers because you designed it.
 When you make your own private label clothing brand, you alone control the design details and labels sewn on your garment.
 Customers will need to come to your online shop or boutique to find your special product, rather than just defaulting to Amazon or the boutique next to yours.
 Plus, if customers have feedback on your products, you can actually implement their feedback into your next production order of that piece to make it sell better.

 Mixing Up Your Inventory Formula

 As mentioned before, Amazon is a fast-growing retail powerhouse.
 They're also a great example of a fashion retailer that isn't afraid to source both wholesale clothing and its own branded private label.
-In fact, according to One Click Retail, their top-performing 2016 private label apparel categories included men's bottoms, women's intimate apparel, women's denim, and men's underwear.
+In fact, according to One Click Retail, some of their top-performing private label apparel categories have included men's bottoms, women's intimate apparel, women's denim, and men's underwear.